Unique equilibrium states for Bonatti-Viana diffeomorphisms: Proofs of Lemmas

-\begin{proof}[Proof of Lemma~\ref{pressuredrop}.]
+\begin{proof}[Proof of Proposition \ref{pressuredrop}.]
 With $\eta$ and $C$ as in the statement of the lemma, put $\alpha=\eta/C$.
 By the Anosov shadowing lemma if $\{x_n\}$ is an $\alpha$-pseudo orbit for $f$, then there exists an $f$-orbit that $\eta$-shadows $\{x_n\}$.

 Now fix $g\in \mathrm{Diff}(M)$ with $d_{C^0}(f, g)<\alpha$.
 Then every $g$-orbit is an $\alpha$-pseudo orbit for $f$, and hence for every $x\in M$, we can find a unique point $\pi(x)\in M$ such that

 We prove \ref{Pg-geq}.
 By expansivity of $f$, we have